CarloP95/ItalianSyllabary/README.md

 # ItalianSyllabary
-.NET library to get italian words splitted in syllables.
+A zero dependencies .NET library to get italian words splitted in syllables.
 There are some known limitations, but you can even try to overcome those with the online vocabulary that Wikitionary lends us.

 # Known issues
 Syllables division in italian words relies on diphthongs, accents and so on.